endrazine/wcc/README.md

 wsh can only load shared libraries and ET_DYN dynamically linked ELF executables directly.
 This means ET_EXEC executables may need to be libified using wld before use in wsh.
 Binaries in other file formats might need to be turned into ELF files using wcc.

 #### Note: Analysing and Executing ARM/SPARC/MIPS binaries "natively" on Intel x86_64 cpus via JIT binary translation
-wsh can be cross compiled to ARM, SPARC, MIPS and other platforms and used in association with the qemu's user space emulation mode to provide JIT binary translation on the fly and analyse shared libraries and binaries from other cpus without requiring emulation a full operating system in a virtual machine.
-On the the analyzed binaries are translated from one CPU to an other, and the analysed binaries, the wsh cross compiled analyser and the qemu binary translator share the address space of a single program.
+wsh can be cross compiled to ARM, SPARC, MIPS and other platforms and used in association with the qemu's user space emulation mode to provide JIT binary translation on the fly and analyse shared libraries and binaries from other cpus without requiring emulation of a full operating system in a virtual machine.
+The analyzed binaries are translated from one CPU to an other, and the analysed binaries, the wsh cross compiled analyser and the qemu binary translator share the address space of a single program.
 This significantly diminishes the complexity of analysing binaries across different hardware by seemingly allowing to run ARM or SPARC binaries on a linux x86_64 machine natively and transparently.

 ## Other commands

 The following auxiliary commands are available with WCC.
 They are typically simple scripts built on top of WCC.

 ### wldd : print shared libraries compilation flags
-When compiling C code, it is often required to pass extra arguments to the compiler to signify which shared libraries should explicitely linked against the compile code.
+When compiling C code, it is often required to pass extra arguments to the compiler to signify which shared libraries should be explicitly linked against the compile code.
 Figuring out those compilation parameters can be cumbersome.
 The wldd commands displays the shared libraries compilation flags given at compile time for any given ELF binary.

 #### wldd command line options